patoman007/design-patterns/Readme.md

 - Identify the aspects of your application that vary and separate them  from what stays the same.
 - Program to an super type (interface), not an implementation.
 - Favor composition over inheritnce.
+- Strive for loosely coupled designs between objects that interact.

 ## Design Patterns

 - ### __Strategy Pattern__
   Define a family of algorithms, encapsulates each one, and make them interchangeable.
   Strategy  lets the alghoritm vary independently from clients that use it

+- ### __Observer Pattern__
+  Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 # License